dagronf/DSFFullTextSearchIndex/README.md

 ## To do

 * Add a custom tokenizer to more accurately handle stop words and CJK
+* Character folding etc.
-* Probably a ton of more stuff too
+* A ton of more stuff too.

 ## License